ALTIBASE/Documents/Manuals/Altibase_7.1/eng/API User's Manual.md

 - Range : [0~65535]
 - Mandatory : No
 - Setting Range : N/A
-- Description : Altibase 서버의 서비스 포트 번호를 입력한다.
+- Description : This property holds the service port number of the Altibase server.

 ###### prefer ipv6